Lexus RX Review & Prices

 Space and practicality

-While you get a lot of space in the cabin, boot space is severely down on alternatives
+Plenty of space in the cabin, but boot space is limited compared to alternatives

 The RX has a good amount of space in the cabin, and you can get in a comfortable position really easily with lots of electrical adjustment in the seat and steering wheel.
 The seats are supremely comfortable once you’re settled in, while you get decent stowage throughout.